bpstephanie/Clean_Crave/README.md

 - __The landing page image__

-  - The landing includes a photograph which changes depending on the size of the screen you are accessing the site on.
+  - The landing page includes a photograph which changes depending on the size of the screen you are accessing the site on.
 Each have a text overlay with the premise of the site and a call-to-action button that leads them directly to the recipes page.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - This section introduces the user to Clean Crave with an image of people cooking healthy food to grab their attention.

 ![Landing Page Mobile](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/landingpage_mobile.png)
 ![Landing Page Tablet](https://github.com/bpstephanie/Clean_Crave/blob/main/media/site-screenshots/landingpage_tablet.png)